braintelligencePL/mac-setup/README.md

 ### 🚛 Chrome Plugins
 - `Ad-Block` - well... you know.
 - `Stylus` - to change CSS style of any website that you want.
+(I don't even remember how white-github looks like)
 - `Google Translate` - if you're not English speaker (very helpfull)
 - `Postman Interceptor` - proxy to capture HTTP or HTTPS requests.
 - `OneTab` - convert with one-click all of your tabs into a list.